 What is school infrastructure?

-School infrastructure is formally defined as the network of school facilities, campus grounds, buildings, furniture and equipment which enable teachers and administrators to offer educational services in accordance with a given regulatory framework .
+School infrastructure is formally defined as the network of school facilities, campus grounds, buildings, furniture, and equipment that enable teachers and administrators to offer educational services in accordance with a country’s regulatory framework.

 There may also be informal infrastructure that does not follow required norms recognized within a country as delivering private and public educational services.

 What is disaster risk in the education sector?

 Disaster risk refers to the likelihood of severe disruptions to the normal functioning of the school infrastructure network caused by hazard events.
 Disaster risk occurs over a specific time frame and interacts with vulnerable social conditions, leading to adverse human, economic, social, and educational effects.